Utility Easements Explained

 What Is a “Utility Easement”?

 Eminent domain and condemnation cases do not always involve the taking of property in fee simple, which means all of the ownership rights to a piece of property.
-Sometimes government or utility entities request the right to use a portion of land for limited purposes to lay underground or aboveground pipes, powerlines, or other utilities.
-This type of acquisition is known as a “utility easement and is a common issue for many property owners.
+Sometimes government or utility entities request the right to use a portion of land for limited purposes to lay underground or aboveground pipes, power lines, or other utilities.
+This type of acquisition is known as a “utility easement” and is a common issue for many property owners.

 Examples of the types of utilities that may require an easement include: